madamsapple/bsc-coding-one/Y1 Block 1 Game/README.md

 SUMMARY
-Pre-Requisite: You must have pygame and pip installed.
+This is an executable version of the game.
+Just run "Remthetime.exe" under the folder "exe.macosx-10.9-universal2-3.10" to start playing!

-General Instructions: This is a 2-player game (no computer player).
+General Instructions: This is a 2-player game (no computer opponent).
 Make sure you have a working keyboard and mouse/touchpad.
-The main game file is titled “Game_Remthetime”.
-Turn up your volume just enough - not too loud not to low - there’s music in the game!
+Turn up your volume just enough - there’s music in the game!

 This game is called “Remember the Time”.
-Two players are two inmates in a prison.
+Two players act as two inmates in a prison.
 They recently committed a murder in secret within the prison.
 But the police found out, and are now conducting trial sessions to find out the perpetrators.
 Each inmate/murderer tries not to get caught and just save themself.

 In order to cover up the exact timing of the murder and the events taking place around it, a fake schedule is devised.
 A series of false timestamps detailing what you did and at what time will be shown.
 They will differ from the actual times you did those tasks, for example:

-(Prison routine associated things)

 When were you escorted for work?
 When did you clean the communal showers?